LinuxDroidMaster/Termux-Desktops/README.md

 pkg install termux-x11-nightly
 ```

-Then, you just need to download the script corresponding to the Desktop you have installaded, give it permissions to execute it and run it:
+Then, you just need to download the script corresponding to the Desktop you have installaded, give it permissions to execute it and run it (in Termux, not in proot-distro):
 ```
 # Download the script to Termux
 chmod +x startxfce4_debian.sh